Factor Views Q2 2021

 EXHIBIT 4: VALUE AND QUALITY FACTOR VALUATION SPREADS (GLOBAL)

-Equity factors dominated the overall factor space again in the fourth quarter, both in return and volatility terms.
-The opportunity set also remains most interesting in the equity factor space, with spreads historically wide for both equity value and equity quality, as noted.
+The equity factor space looks to be the most interesting opportunity set, with spreads historically wide for both equity value and equity quality, as noted above.
 While we remain most optimistic about the prospects for equity factors, we believe, as always, in diversifying across a broad range of compensated factors while minimizing exposure to uncompensated risks.

 Factor opportunity set